cielecki/life-navigator/INSTALLATION.md

 - If you've been editing on desktop, give it a few minutes to sync before continuing on mobile, and vice versa

 **Plugin not appearing after installation:**
-- Ensure all three files (main.js, manifest.json, styles.css) are in the correct directory
+- If using BRAT: Wait for the installation to complete, then refresh the plugin list in **Settings → Community plugins**
-- Verify the directory name is `life-navigator`
+- Check that community plugins are enabled
 - Restart Obsidian completely
-- Check that community plugins are enabled
+- If using BRAT and having issues, try running "BRAT: Check for updates to all beta plugins and UPDATE" from the command palette

 **Setup screens not appearing:**
 - If you've previously used Life Navigator, the setup may have been completed already